-When issuing a RAFN water right transfer the Department will include standard approval conditional language that identifies the water right for reasonably anticipated future needs (X64).
-All transfers that do not have a condition designating RAFN status will be deemed as non-RAFN water rights by the Department.
-All RAFN transfers shall also include an approval condition requiring that the system must be fully constructed and used by the end of the planning horizon (109).
-Finally, all RAFN transfers shall include an approval condition limiting the RAFN to use within the service area and restricting a change in the purpose of use (110).
+When issuing a RAFN water right transfer, the Department will include standard approval condition language identifying the water right as being for reasonably anticipated future needs.
+All transferred water rights that do not have a condition designating RAFN status will be deemed as non-RAFN water rights by the Department.
+All RAFN transfers shall also include an approval condition requiring that the system must be fully constructed and used by the end of the planning horizon.
+Finally, all RAFN transfers shall include an approval condition limiting the RAFN water right to use within the service area and restricting a change in the purpose of use.

+Appendix

-Appendix Item 1 - Bibliography
+Item 1) Bibliography - Summary of Reference Citations

-Allen, Richard G. and Clarence W. Robison, 2009.
-Evapotranspiration and Consumptive Irrigation Water Requirements for Idaho: Supplement updating the Time Series through December 2008, Research Technical Completion Report, Kimberly Research and Extension Center, University of Idaho, Moscow, ID.
+Allen, Richard G. and Clarence W. Robison, 2017.
+Evapotranspiration and Consumptive Irrigation Water Requirements for Idaho: Supplement updating the Time Series through December 2016, Research Technical Completion Report, Kimberly Research and Extension Center, University of Idaho, Moscow, ID.